 My mom never claimed to be a master in the kitchen but what she did, without even trying, is put love into every single thing she did.
 Back when she was working as an accountant for a car dealership there wasn’t a birthday missed.
 Every single person, from the owner to the mechanics, would get a cake for their birthday, complete with candles.
 As I remember it, this Texas Sheet Cake was a fan favorite.
 Plus, you don’t need a mixer and the entire cake comes together in under an hour.

-This recipe was written exactly as I found it in mom's recipe box.
-(I added tips and pix below.)
-I hope you enjoy this cake as much as I did growing up and don't forget to lick the spoon!
+Below you will fine the recipe written exactly as I found it in mom’s recipe box.
+I added tips below, back then instructions weren’t so detailed as they are now.
+I hope you enjoy this cake as much as I did growing up and don’t forget to lick the spoon!

 Bring to a boil: